ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

   printf "I read %d characters from %s\n" (String.length str) filename
 ```

-Again we have an infinite loop - but in this case done using recursion.
+Again we have an infinite loop, but in this case, it's done using recursion.
 `loop` calls itself at the end of the function.
 The infinite recursion
 is broken when `input_line` throws an `End_of_file` exception.

-It looks like approach 3 might overflow the stack if you gave it a
+It looks like Approach 3 might overflow the stack if you gave it a
-particularly large file, but this is in fact not the case.
+particularly large file, but this is not the case!
 Because of
-tail recursion (discussed below) the compiler will turn the recursive
+tail recursion (discussed below), the compiler will turn the recursive
-`loop` function into a real while loop (!) which runs in constant stack
+`loop` function into a real `while` loop (!), which runs in constant stack
 space.

-In the next example we will show how recursion is great for constructing
+In the next example, we will show how recursion is great for constructing
 or examining certain types of data structures, particularly trees.
 Let's
 have a recursive type to represent files in a filesystem: